 You won't be able to improve internal communication if you don't first identify the cause of your problems.
 Ask yourself: Do I even know how many channels my organization is using?

 Communication methods such as email, team chats, video conferencing platforms, and even that old standby the telephone all have their particular pros and cons.
 But some are likely to be more efficient than others.
-Email, for instance, probably isn’t the best way to have a conversation with someone, which is why some companies are starting to favor social intranet software and collaboration tools.
+Email, for instance, probably isn’t the best way to have a conversation with someone.
+That's why some companies are starting to favor social intranet software and collaboration tools.

 Make a list of your current internal communication tools, and do an honest evaluation regarding which ones you think are working and which ones might need to be replaced or updated.
 (Obviously this job will be made easier if you utilize tools that provide measurable data.)